OmniLayer/spec/README.md

 You must send the appropriate amount of bitcoins before the time limit expires to complete the purchase.
 Note that you must send the bitcoins from the same address which initiated the purchase.
 If you send less than the correct amount of bitcoins, your purchase will be adjusted downwards.
 The remaining coins will be added back to those available in the Sell Offer if it’s still active.
 If you send more than the correct amount of bitcoins and the Sell Offer has more coins still available your order will be adjusted upwards.
 If you do not send any payment before the time limit expires, the coins you were going to purchase will be added back to those available in the Sell Offer if it’s still active.

-Please note that the buyer is allowed to send multiple bitcoin payments between the Purchase Offer and expiration block which should be accumulated and used to adjust the Purchase Offer accordingly.
+Please note that the buyer is allowed to send multiple bitcoin payments between the Purchase Offer and expiration block which are accumulated and used to adjust the Purchase Offer accordingly.

 In order to make parsing Master Protocol transactions easier, you must also include an output to the Exodus Address when sending the bitcoins to complete a purchase of Mastercoins.
-The output can be for any amount, but should be above the dust threshold.
+The output can be for any amount, but must be above the dust threshold.

-Other Master Protocol messages (for instance if the buyer wants to change his offer) should not be counted towards the actual purchase, even though bitcoins are sent to the selling address as part of encoding the messages.
+Other Master Protocol messages (for instance if the buyer wants to change his offer) is not counted towards the actual purchase, even though bitcoins are sent to the selling address as part of encoding the messages.

 Say you see an offer such as the one listed above, and wish to initiate a purchase of those coins.
 Doing so takes 16 bytes: